guirgouveia/Kubernetes-deployments/README.md

 SOPS is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault and PGP.

 github.com

+# Go Application

+This repository uses a sample go application to illustrate how to deploy applications to Kubernetes in various ways.

+You can find the source code of this application at [golang-webapp](https://github.com/guirgouveia/devops-stack/tree/main/dockerize).